alexvoss/mkdocs-material-fork/docs/insiders/payment-and-billing.md

 ## Refunds

-Our team does not have insights or access to details related to sponsorship transactions of our sponsors, as GitHub does not provide us with these information.
+Our team does not have insights or access to details related to sponsorship transactions of our sponsors, as GitHub does not provide us with this information.
 For questions regarding payment issues or for more detailed information about your sponsorship, please get in touch with the [GitHub support] team.